SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 ```
 The devcontainer contains Postgres, SpiceDB, the correct Python environment and other useful development tools.

+Note that the docker-in-docker devcontainer feature requires `iptables_nat` kernel module
+on Linux and some distributions (like Fedora) do not have this module enabled by default.
+So if you are getting trouble running docker-in-docker then running `sudo modprobe iptable_nat`
+on the host can resolve the problems.
+If you want to make the module load on every login
+then you can do the following `echo "iptable_nat" | sudo tee /etc/modules-load.d/iptables-nat.conf`.

 ### Developing with nix

 When using [nix](https://nixos.org/explore/), a development